xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

    * Preconditions:

-     * horizon_descriptor belongs to `HorizonLib`,
+     * `horizon_descriptor` belongs to `HorizonLib`,
-     * outcome bands for harm levels are defined and stable.
+     * outcome bands for harm levels are defined and stable at the chosen resolution.

 3. ComponentName: `IncentiveMismatchPattern`